CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly articulates specific capabilities (finding RBAC roles, generating CLI/Bicep code, permissions guidance), includes an explicit WHEN clause with diverse and natural trigger terms, and occupies a distinct niche in Azure RBAC role assignment.
-The description is well-structured, concise, and uses appropriate third-person voice throughout.
+This is a strong skill description that clearly articulates specific capabilities (finding RBAC roles, generating CLI/Bicep code, permissions guidance) and provides an extensive explicit WHEN clause with diverse, natural trigger terms.
+The description is well-scoped to a distinct domain (Azure RBAC) and covers multiple realistic user query patterns, making it highly effective for skill selection.

 DimensionReasoningScore